 Capital gain = selling price - buying price - fees

-For example, if you bought 1 BTC for 1000 USD and also paid a fee of $10, then your cost basis is $1010.
-If you later sell the Bitcoin for $1500 then you will realize a capital gain of $1500 - $1000 - $10 = $490.
+Let's take the example above where our cost basis for 1 BTC was $40,200.
+You sold that BTC for $42,000 and you realize a capital gain of $1,800.
 You will have to pay a capital gains tax on this amount - we will go deeper into how much tax you will have to pay in the next section.

 When do you pay CGT?